 This is the most underrated attraction of Adjara, which should be on everyone’s radar.
 Located in Kobuleti, this Nature Reserve is the most unique one not only in Georgia but in the whole world as well.
 What makes this place so unique?
 Maiden sphagnum moss peat bog!
 Its the rarest and only filtering sphagnum bog in the world and the most sensitive to the pollution of the environment.
 I was entirely blown away by this nature reserve that basically no one knows about.
 Even I had no clue until I accidentally came across it in one of the books.

-Peat bog is never covered with water, while sphagnum acts like a cloud.
+The peat bog is never covered with water, while sphagnum acts like a cloud.
 When it rains in Kobuleti, the sphagnum absorbs water and exceeds its weight 25 times, i.e it’s like a sponge.
 If you rip it off and squeeze, the cleanest water will drip.
 And don’t worry about destroying the ecosystem, it regenerates when you put it back in.
-Thanks for such environment, Kobuleti never gets flooded during heavy rains.
+Thanks to such an environment, Kobuleti never gets flooded during heavy rains.
 The territory covers around 770 hectares.

 - Opening Hours of Kobuleti Nature Reserve: Always